Juan José Rodríguez (Costa Rican footballer)

-Juan José Rodríguez Morales (born 23 June 1967) is a retired Costa Rican football player.
+Juan José Rodríguez Morales (born 23 June 1967) is a Costa Rican former professional footballer who played as a left-back.

 Club career

-Nicknamed Peché, the defender played for a few teams, including San Carlos.
+Nicknamed Peché, he played for a few teams, including Belén and San Carlos.

 International career

-Rodríguez made his debut at almost 35 years of age for Costa Rica in an April 2002 friendly match against Japan and earned a total of 4 caps, scoring no goals.
+Rodríguez made his debut at almost 35 years of age for Costa Rica in an April 2002 friendly match against Japan and earned a total of four caps, scoring no goals.
 All games were 2002 World Cup warm-up games.
 He was a surprise inclusion in Costa Rica's 2002 FIFA World Cup squad, although he played no part in the tournament.
 He later denied allegations he was selected due to family relations with coach Alexandre Guimarães.

 His final international was a May 2002 friendly against Belgium.

 Personal life

 Rodríguez is married to Kattia Vargas and they have three children.
 He works at the Comité Cantonal de Deportes de San Carlos.